+- 1. Without prejudice to the supervisory powers of competent authorities in accordance with Chapter II and the right for Member States to provide for and impose criminal sanctions, Member States shall lay down rules on and ensure that their competent authorities may impose administrative sanctions and measures applicable to all infringements of the national provisions transposing this Directive, and shall take all measures necessary to ensure that they are implemented.
+Member States shall ensure that their administrative sanctions and measures are effective, proportionate and dissuasive. - 1a.
+Member States may decide not to lay down rules for administrative sanctions for infringements which are subject to criminal sanctions under their national law.
+In that case, Member States shall communicate to the Commission the relevant criminal law provisions;

+- 1b.
+Competent authorities shall exercise the powers to impose sanctions provided for in this
-- 1. Member States shall ensure that their administrative sanctions and measures are effective, proportionate and dissuasive. - 2.
-Member States shall ensure that where obligations apply to insurance or reinsurance undertakings or insurance or reinsurance intermediaries, in case of a breach, administrative sanctions and measures can be applied to the members of their management body, and any other natural or legal persons who, under national law, are responsible for a breach.

-3. The competent authorities shall be given all investigatory powers that are necessary for the exercise of their functions.
-In the exercise of their sanctioning powers, the competent authorities shall cooperate closely to ensure that sanctions or measures produce the desired results and coordinate their action when dealing with cross border cases.
+Chapter in accordance with their national legal frameworks: - (a) directly; - (b) in collaboration with other authorities; - (c) by application to the competent judicial authorities. - 2.
+Member States shall ensure that where obligations apply to insurance or reinsurance undertakings or insurance or reinsurance intermediaries distributors, in case of an breach infringement, administrative sanctions and measures can be applied to the members of their administrative, management or supervisory body, and any other natural or legal persons who, under national law, are responsible for a breach an infringement. - 2a.
+Member States shall ensure that administrative sanctions and measures taken in accordance with this Article are subject to the right of appeal. - 3.
+The competent authorities shall be given all investigatory powers that are necessary for the exercise of their functions.
+In the exercise of their sanctioning powers, the set out in Article 28, competent authorities shall cooperate closely to ensure that the administrative measures and sanctions or measures produce the desired results of this Directive and coordinate their action in order to avoid possible duplication and overlap when dealing with applying administrative measures and sanctions to cross border cases.

-Article 27 Publication of sanctions
+Publication of sanctions

-Member States shall provide that the competent authority publishes any sanction or measure that has been imposed for breaches of the provisions of the national provisions adopted in the implementation of this Directive without undue delay including information on the type and nature of the breach and the identity of persons responsible for it, unless such disclosure would seriously jeopardise insurance and reinsurance markets.
-Where the publication would cause a disproportionate damage to the parties involved, the competent authorities shall publish the sanctions on an anonymous basis.
+- Member States shall provide that the competent authority publishes any sanction or measure that has been imposed for breachesinfringements of the provisions of the national provisions adopted in the implementation of this Directive without undue delay including information on the type and nature of the breachinfringement and the identity of persons responsible for it, unless such disclosure would seriously jeopardise insurance and reinsurance markets.
+Where the publication would cause a disproportionate damage to the parties involved, the competent authorities shallmay decide not to publish or to publish the sanctions on an anonymous basis. - 1a.
+Competent authorities shall inform EIOPA of all administrative sanctions and measures published or imposed but not published in accordance with paragraph 1. - 1b.
+Competent authorities shall provide EIOPA annually with aggregated information regarding all administrative measures or administrative sanctions imposed in accordance with Article 26.
+EIOPA shall publish this information in an annual report.

-Article 28 Breaches
+Article 28 Breaches Sanctions